 Indeed, nothing can be compared to a cat’s love, soft purring in the morning, and a warm, fluffy paw gently rubbing you on a Sunday evening.
 If you own a kitty, you’re lucky – although, sometimes, being lucky means having a few minor scratches on the body.
 Well, it happens.
 The cost of living with an independent creature, right?
 It’s all worth it!

-While a few body marks caused by your cat won’t make much of a difference or diminish the amount of your love and devotion to the pet, this might not be the case for the damages done to your house.
-Think sofas devastated by claws, carpets ruined from urine or vomit, or malfunctioning technical devices with bitten electrical cords.
+While a few body marks caused by your cat won’t make much of a difference or diminish the amount of your love and devotion to the pet, this might not be the case when you see the cat damage done to your house.

-If you fail to cat-proof your house, besides risking your expensive household objects, it is also extremely dangerous to your pet, as many items in your home are toxic to cats.
+If you fail to cat-proof your house, besides risking your expensive household objects, you risk allowing a dangerous living environment for your pet, as many items in your home are toxic to cats.

 If you live with a cat and hold their health and happiness close to the heart, check out our tips to successfully cat-proof your home.